-Have a working knowledge of a variety of tools that enhance the kit of a digital historian as well as other humanity researchers.
+Have a working knowledge of a variety of tools that enhance the toolkit of a researcher and other professionals.

 Critically reflect on the use of historical data or the reflection of past actors, events, and places in digital forms.

-Share research results in a way that is accessible for a wider audience.-
+Share research results in a way that is accessible for your peers and a wider audience.

 The timetables are available through My Timetable.